Many people have had a chance to work from home recently, and the demand for online jobs is skyrocketing.

 Existing teaching experience is a big plus, but most important is expert knowledge in the subject(s) you want to teach, and the ability to pass this knowledge on to others.
 There are several tutoring platforms online that let you apply to “set up shop” and offer your services.
 These include Preply and Wyzant.
 You can also look for more traditional style teaching jobs on job boards and at universities as these are now offering college students more and more virtual learning opportunities.

 19. Course Creator

+Many entrepreneurs make serious money online by creating a course to sell.
 It’s an interesting business model, because once you’ve put in the up-front effort, you can earn mostly passive income.
-What’s more, you can create courses on literally anything – from self defence to playing the piano.
+This is one of the reasons many consider it to be one of the best online jobs.
+What’s more, you can create a course on literally anything – from self-defence to freelance writing to playing the piano.

-Create a course, usually involving a mixture of videos, screencasts and presentations.
-(Take a look at Camtasia, a very popular platform for putting these things together).
+To start, you will need to identify a topic that students want to learn and that you have the knowledge to teach.
+Then you can create a course, usually involving a mixture of videos, screencasts and presentations.
+(Take a look at Camtasia, a very popular online platform for putting these things together).

-Once your course is created you will also need to create promotional material and drive an audience towards your course, so there’s a fair bit of marketing involved too.
-Usually people promote courses using their own websites, or with paid advertising on Facebook or elsewhere.
+Once your course is created you will also need to create promotional material and drive potential students towards your course, so there’s a fair bit of marketing involved too.
+Usually course creators promote courses using their own website, or with paid advertising on Facebook or other social media.